 The Kohlmarkt, formerly known as the Coal Market, is a historic shopping street in Vienna.
 You’ll pass historic buildings and trendy shops built by well-known architects all along the street.
 The Hofburg and one of Vienna’s oldest fountains are located at the entrance to Kohlmarkt.

-The imperial palace, which has been the residence of the Habsburg dynasty from generation to generation, would be a sight to behold.
+Next on our Vienna walking tour is the imperial palace, The Hofburg, which has been the residence of the Habsburg dynasty from generation to generation, would be a sight to behold.
 It is now the home of Austria’s President, but it has been the seat of power since the 13th century.
 The imperial chapel, the imperial library, and the enormous Spanish Riding School are among the magnificent residences.

 Vienna’s Kunsthistorisches Museum